-Thanks you to - our donors and supporters, Jesse’s Journey has been the leading funder of Duchenne research in Canada for the past 25 years.
+Thanks to you, our donors and supporters, Jesse’s Journey has been the leading funder of Duchenne research in Canada for the past 25 years.

-Through your support, researchers from around the world have made great strides, increasing the quality and longevity of life for people living with Duchenne.
+Through your support, researchers from around the world have made great strides, working towards increasing the quality and longevity of life for people living with Duchenne.
 The pipeline of potential treatments has never been so full of promise and we invite you to learn about the 2019/20 Jesse's Journey Research Grants.